Growth Street No Longer In Business After “Resolution Event” & Enters Controlled Wind-down. – Growth Street Review

 They do diversify funds for you, however when I originally put my money on the market, I wanted even more diversification.
 So I manually broke it up in to £100 chunks to ensure diversification between a lot of loans.

-Since I first started investing and diversified my loans per the screenshot above, I realized that a key benefit is the Loan Loss Provision Fund (covers both standard investment account and the Growth Street ISA account).
+Since I first started investing and diversified my loans per the screenshot above, I realized that a key benefit is the Loan Loss Provision Fund.

 The Growth Street provision fund is designed to diversify risk automatically for all investors.
 This is done by collecting contributions from all borrowers, and using those funds to cover missed payments across the whole portfolio; so every investor is exposed to all loans on the platform, rather than just the loans to which they are directly matched.